ConorReynolds/botc-script-tool/README.md

 }
 ```

-Note `char1`, `char2`, … are character IDs, not their names.
-This format gives
+Note `char1`, `char2`, … are character IDs, not names.
+This format gives you
-you maximum flexibility.
-Bloodstar by default does not seem to support
+maximum flexibility.
+Bloodstar by default does not seem to support characters
-characters that act or have reminders before dusk, before/between minion and
+that act or have reminders before dusk, before/between minion and demon info
-demon info steps (like the Lunatic), or after dawn (like the Leviathan).
-It’s
+steps (like the Lunatic), or after dawn (like the Leviathan).
+It’s possible to
-possible to tweak the numbers in the exported JSON but that requires knowledge
+tweak the numbers in the exported JSON but that requires knowledge of where
-of where these standard steps ‘usually’ go and what numbers they are assigned.
+these standard steps ‘usually’ go and what numbers they are assigned.
+This is
-This is much simpler, but requires that you create the night order in the JSON
+much simpler, but requires that you create the night order in the JSON yourself.
-yourself.

 ### Adding Characters